Skip to content

 To start, open Login.js file and import TouchableOpacity from react-native and Ionicons from expo’s vector icons library which comes with Expo SDK.

-1import { StyleSheet, SafeAreaView, View, TouchableOpacity } from 'react-native';
+import { StyleSheet, SafeAreaView, View, TouchableOpacity } from "react-native";

 Next step is to define an initial state inside the Login component.
 This will help track of the current icon being shown and the visibility of the password.